Bakers (NOC 6332) may also be called:

 Where do Bakers Work?

-Bakers work in variety of food-related businesses.
+Bakers work in a variety of food-related businesses.
 Most are employed in retail settings such as:

 - specialty bakeries